 - where the informant is anonymous and the allegation is not capable of verification from an independent source; or

 - the informant does not participate in the consideration of the allegation and the allegation is not capable of verification from an independent source.

 The Registrar can carry out investigation of the allegation to assist its consideration.
 Investigations may include requesting the Pharmacy Inspector to undertake further enquiries; requesting the informant to provide a written statement or a statutory declaration; instructing solicitors; or in relation to a health allegation, requiring the registered person to agree to be medically examined by a medical practitioner nominated by the Pharmaceutical Society NI.

 Note: ongoing cases may have been subject to previous threshold criteria –

-The Council of the Pharmaceutical Society of Northern Ireland has produced the following guidance, to which the Statutory Committee refers when considering and determining the appropriate sanction in all cases that come before it under the Pharmacy (Northern Ireland) Order 1976 (as amended) (“the 1976 Order”).
+The Council of the Pharmaceutical Society NI published the following guidance in 2012, to which the Statutory Committee currently refers when considering and determining the appropriate sanction in all Fitness to Practise cases that come before it under the Pharmacy (Northern Ireland) Order 1976 (as amended) (“the 1976 Order”).

 73 University Street